WHY A GIRLS' SCHOOL?

 Girls benefit from supportive learning environments which are free from traditional gender stereotypes, where they are empowered to behave in competitive ways and where they are free to pursue academic excellence in any area they choose.

-With a history spanning over 125 years, Girls Grammar has a proven track record of providing a nurturing environment where girls are encouraged, empowered and supported.
+With a history spanning 131 years, Girls Grammar has a proven track record of providing a nurturing environment where girls are encouraged, empowered, and supported.